White Noise (play): Plot

 Leo, out walking one night, is assaulted by police.
-To regain a sense a safety, he asks his friend Ralph to buy him as a slave for forty days, positing that he will be safer as a white man's property.
+To regain a sense of safety, he asks his friend Ralph to buy him as a slave for forty days, positing that he will be safer as a white man's property.
 Ralph, initially terrified of being white, male and straight, agrees.
 Their new relationship corrupts Ralph and releases his inner "whitey", and he joins a club exclusively for whites.
 In the second act, Ralph makes Leo wear a slave collar.

 Productions

 The 2019 debut at The Public Theater in New York was directed by Oskar Eustis, and included Daveed Diggs as Leo, Zoe Winters as Dawn, Thomas Sadoski as Ralph and Sheria Irving as Misha.

 A 2021 London production at the Bridge Theatre was directed by Polly Findlay, and included Ken Nwosu as Leo, Helena Wilson as Dawn, James Corrigan as Ralph and Faith Omole as Misha.

 One change between the New York and London productions is that while in the 2019 production the characters hang out in a bowling alley, their hang out is a shooting range in 2021.
 2021 reviewers have noted that the play brings to mind the 2020 murder of George Floyd, though it premiered the year before.

 An early 2022 production at the Studio Theatre, Washington, D.C. was directed by Reginald L. Douglas.
 It included RJ Brown as Leo, Katie Kleiger as Dawn, Quinn Franzen as Ralph and Tatiana Williams as Misha.
-There were significant changes made from the 2019 production, more than 20 minutes were cut.
+There were significant changes made from the 2019 production; more than 20 minutes were cut.

 Reception

 2019

 Theater critic Ben Brantley said "Though White Noise runs a full three hours, and skids on some of its plot twists, it doesn’t feel long.
 By its end, you may marvel at how many forms, faces and exploitative uses of racial identity it has covered. ...
-In burrowing deep into what one character calls “the worm hole” of how we talk — and think — about race, Ms. Parks isn’t cutting anyone any slack.
+In burrowing deep into what one character calls “the worm hole” of how we talk — and think — about race, Ms. Parks isn't cutting anyone any slack.
 Herself included."
 The Guardians reviewer gave the play four out of five stars, saying it "finds [Parks] at her most realistic, which is fun in some ways and frustrating in others.
 It’s a pleasure to hear her vital, playful intelligence shoved into the mouths of contemporary, recognizable characters and then exasperating when those characters behave implausibly."

 Theater critic Hilton Als, in a mostly negative review, found the play lacking compared to some of Parks' earlier work.